survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 }
 ```

-Next we need to make room for `Lanes` at `App`.
+Next, we need to make room for `Lanes` at `App`.
 We will simply replace `Notes` references with `Lanes`, set up actions, and store as needed:

 **app/components/App.jsx**